kstopa/bikepixel/README.md

 ## Certification

-Bike Pixel is certified by the Open Source Hardware Association ([OSHWA](https://en.wikipedia.org/wiki/Open_Source_Hardware_Association)).
+Bike Pixel is certified by the Open Source Hardware Association ([OSHWA](https://oshwa.org)).
-OSWHA is a non-profit organization that advocates for open-source hardware focusing on promotion, education and comertialization of open products.
+OSWHA is a non-profit organization that advocates for open-source hardware focusing on promotion, education and commercialization of open products.
 OSHWA also manages certification program for open-source hardware that indicate that given product meet standard criteria for open-source compliance.
 Current Bike Pixel version has certificate number [PL000007](https://certification.oshwa.org/pl000007.html).